Akhil353/student/_posts/2024-04-17-data-strucutres.md

   - Show algorithms and preparation for predictions
     - ![ML 2](/student/images/ml-2.png)
     - ![ML 3](/student/images/ml-3.png)
-      - Model detects the face in the image and gets the width and height of the face.
-Then the model resizes the data to fit the input layer of the age/gender detection model.
+      - Model detects the face in the image and gets the width and height of the face using OpenCV.
+The model does this by recognizing what pattern of pixels is similar to a human face by applying filters to the image data (image data is filtered into 3 channels for each color).
+Then the model resizes the data to fit the input layer of the age/gender detection model using the same process as the first step.
 The output is decoded from the output neuron then converted into a percent and sent to frontend for display.
   - Linear Regression
     - Linear Regression models create a line of best fit by minimizing the distance from each point in the given data without overfitting.
 This allows for an accurate prediction of some data based of inputted data.
   - Decision Trees